ifluids engineering LOGO

 HAZOP Study determines the Process Hazards which may incur sufficient damage or injury if not appropriately controlled.
 It is also used for determining equipment failures that would result in process failures or accidents inside the Plant which is being examined during a HAZOP Study.
 A HAZOP analysis is applicable to any level of an organization from a small Unit process to entire Plant

-HAZOP methodology
+HAZOP Methodology

 The HAZOP technique consists of a systematic analysis of the design in order to assess any